How to Inspect Basement Waterproofing Systems

 • Musty odors develop in the basement

-• It has been several years since the last inspection
+• It has been a year or more since the last full inspection

 • You are buying or selling a home